spryker/spryker-docs/docs/marketplace/user/features/202204.0/marketplace-cart-feature-overview.md

 ---
-title: Marketplace Cart Notes feature overview
+title: Marketplace Cart feature overview
-description: This document contains concept information for the Marketplace Cart Notes feature.
+description: This document contains concept information for the Marketplace Cart feature.
 template: concept-topic-template
+redirect_from:
+  - docs/marketplace/user/features/page.version/marketplace-cart-notes-feature-overview.html
 ---

-The *Marketplace Cart Notes* feature lets you include a "Notes" field on the cart page.
+The *Marketplace Cart* feature lets you include a "Notes" field on the cart page.
 Buyers can add notes to a particular item or the whole cart, for example, some special instructions about preparing and delivering an order.

 Cart and item notes on the Storefront: